-There are different types of mechanical ventilation models with different methods of achieving this, such as energy ventilators and heat recovery ventilators.
-But the key takeaway: they are whole-home ventilation systems.
-It’s wildly beneficial to have a system working directly with your HVAC system for your whole home.
+There are different types of mechanical ventilation models with different methods of accomplishing this, such as energy ventilators and heat recovery ventilators.
+The key takeaway: they are whole-home ventilation systems.
+It’s wildly beneficial to have a system working directly with your existing HVAC system.

-You likely already have a couple of small targeted mechanical ventilation system.
-The most common localized mechanical ventilation units are in the bathroom and kitchen.
+You likely already have a couple of small targeted mechanical ventilation systems.
+The most common localized mechanical ventilation units are in bathrooms and kitchens.
 You turn the exhaust fans on in bathrooms when taking a hot shower to remove moisture buildup.
-While cooking, you might run the fan above the stovetop to remove moisture, smoke, and food odors.
+While cooking, you might run the fan above the stovetop to remove moisture, smoke and food odors.

-Whole-home ventilation systems operate within the air ducts of your home to keep air moving and fresh.
-They work together with a home’s ductwork and HVAC system.
-It an easy, low maintenance upgrade.
+Whole-home ventilation systems operate within the ductwork of your home to keep air moving, exchanging and fresh.
+It’s an easy, low-maintenance upgrade.

 Ventilation Is Vital for Moisture Control

-Moisture collects even in the cleanest homes.
 Moisture build-up is naturally caused by common activities that take place indoors.
-Showering and cooking are the usual suspects – and intensified by poor ventilation.
+Showering and cooking are the usual suspects—and intensified by poor ventilation.

-Without proper ventilation, moisture will seep into walls and stick to surfaces, causing damage to your home, furniture, and valuables.
+Without proper ventilation, moisture will seep into walls and stick to surfaces, causing damage to your home, furniture and valuables.
 That’s because it creates a habitable environment for mold.
-The way microscopic mold spores spread makes excess moisture dangerous for you and your family’s health.

-Exposure to mold for extended periods of times can cause serious health issues such as:
+Extended exposure to mold can cause serious health symptoms such as:

 Fill Your Home With Fresh Air

 The importance of ventilation cannot be understated.
 Think of ventilation as breathing.
-Your home wants to breathe.
-It wants fresh air for healthy proper circulation.
+Your home benefits from fresh air for healthy and proper air circulation.
 Similar to how we rely on lungs, our homes and indoor spaces rely on ventilation.
 If you think your home is due for a mechanical ventilation upgrade, we can help guide you in the right direction.